thathsaraDinu/operion-client/README.md

 ## License

-This project is proprietary software.
-All rights reserved.
+This project is open source and available under the [MIT License](LICENSE).